FoundationGames/Bundle-Installer/README.md

 <br/>
 In order to do so, open a terminal and navigate to the root of the project.
 Run the command `gradlew shadowJar` or `./gradlew shadowJar` (PowerShell) and the jar will be built. <br/>
 <br/>
 You will find the built installer jar in `app/build/libs`.
-Running the jar will download the mods.
+Running the jar will open the UI and allow you to download the mods.